siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into <output stream>;
 ```

-Here when the order is not defined the events will be ordered in ascending order.

 **Example**

 The following query calculates the average temperature per room for every 10 minutes, and generate output events
-by ordering then in the ascending order of the room's avgTemp and then by the descending order of roomNo.
+by ordering them in the ascending order of the room's avgTemp and then by the descending order of roomNo.

 ```sql
 from TempStream#window.timeBatch(10 min)